Recreation and Academics in a Summer Experience

 The RAISE On-campus Experience is an exciting opportunity for academically motivated STEM students to experience campus life before starting their first semester at Boise State.
-This high-impact two-and-a-half-day program connects incoming STEM students with their peers, provides mentoring with faculty and chances to get to know other current STEM students, and equips new students with tools and resources for success in college.
+During the program, incoming STEM students are connected with their peers, provided faculty mentoring, and the opportunity to meet current STEM students.
+Finally, students are equipped with tools and resources for a successful first year.

-During the On-Campus Experience, students will experience campus life by staying in the newly-built Sawtooth Hall (the same as Orientation housing), home of the Boise State Honors College.
+During the On-Campus Experience, students stay in the newly-built Sawtooth Hall (the same as Orientation housing), home of the Boise State Honors College.

-The Outdoor Experience is a three-day extended field program designed to build community among STEM students and faculty in an exciting outdoor environment.
+The Outdoor Experience is a three-day extended field program that builds community among STEM students and faculty in an exciting outdoor environment.

-We will be camping near Banks, Idaho, rafting different sections of the Payette River system, and hiking on national forest trails.
+Participants camp near Banks, Idaho, raft different sections of the Payette River system, and hike on national forest trails.
 While students can expect up to Class III whitewater, the trip is suitable for any experience level, including those new to rafting.